boscoh/uniprot/README.md

 UNIPROT.PY
 ==========

-This is my UNIPROT python library for dealing with protein sequence identifiers.
-It leverages uniprot.org, arguably the best protein sequence resource out there.
+This is my python library for dealing with sequence identifier mappings, which leverages the UniProt website http://uniprot.org, which is arguably the best protein sequence resource out there.

 This library provides a interface to access the RESTful API of the uniprot.org website.